robusta-dev/robusta/docs/configuration/alertmanager-integration/azure-managed-prometheus.rst

 Configure Push Integration
 ===============================

-For Robusta to :ref:`improve Prometheus alerts<Enhanced Prometheus Alerts>`, Robusta has to first receive those alerts from Azure.

-To configure Azure to send alerts to Robusta:
+A push integration sends Azure Managed Prometheus alerts to Robusta.
+To configure it:

 1. Login to the Robusta UI and navigate to the ``Settings`` > ``Advanced`` tab.
 2. In the Azure Webhook section click ``Generate URL`` and save the generated url.